yashburshe/CS4530-Fall-2025/staff.md

 TA Office Hours are hosted on Microsoft Teams, using the [Khoury Office Hours app](https://officehours.khoury.northeastern.edu/).
 Please see the user guide for information on how to log in and ask questions.

-**We usually do not hold office hours during school holidays (MLK Day, President's Day and Spring Break)**
+**We usually do not hold office hours during school holidays (Indigenous Peoples' Day, Veteran's Day and Thanksgiving Break)**

 ## Schedule
 {% include officeHours.html %}